-These documents serve as the Fraternity's laws; they serve as an operating procedure for the Fraternity and outline the authority and scope of various Fraternity institutions.
+These documents serve as the Fraternity's laws and operating procedure for the Fraternity.
+They outline the authority and scope of various Fraternity institutions.
 Changes to the laws can only be ratified by concurrent resolution of the Assembly of Trustees and the Undergraduate Convention.
 Any proposed amendment or change must be concurrent.